exercism/problem-specifications/exercises/queen-attack/description.md

 You are also able to answer whether the queens can attack each other.
 In this case, that answer would be yes, they can, because both pieces share a diagonal.

+## Credit

+The chessboard image was made by [habere-et-dispertire](https://exercism.org/profiles/habere-et-dispertire) using LaTeX and the [chessboard package](https://github.com/u-fischer/chessboard) by Ulrike Fischer.